-All babies born to moms in DHMC are covered from the date of birth up to 60 calendar days, or until the last day of the first full month following birth, whichever is sooner.
+All babies born to moms in DHMC are covered from the time they are discharged from the hospital up to 60 calendar days, or until the last day of the first full month following birth, whichever is sooner.
 Your child can be enrolled in DHMC, same as you, and receive their care at Denver Health.
-You can contact your local human services or call the Colorado Medical Assistance Program at 1-800-359-1991 to add newborn.
+You can contact your local human services or call the Colorado Medical Assistance Program at 1-800-359-1991 to add the newborn to your Medicaid case.